vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/080.png)

 The endpoints for the analog inputs have `/ai_value/` instead of `/di_value/`.
-So `http://<MyServer>/ai_value/slot_0` is the JSON that contains the analog input data.
+So `http://<MyServer>/ai_value/slot_0` returns the JSON with the analog input data.

 ![image](/assets/2024-10-17/090.png)

-For setting the value of an output we use the endpoint http://<MyServer>/do_value/slot_0 and submit the JSON string '{"DOVal":[{"Ch":0,"Val":1}]}' which is quite similiar to the MQTT message we used earlier.
-It's very important to use the verb PATCH to submit the message.A regular PUT won't do the trick.
-Here's the Building Block to do the call:
+To set the value of an output, we use the endpoint `http://<MyServer>/do_value/slot_0` and submit the JSON string `{"DOVal":[{"Ch":0,"Val":1}]}`, which is similar to the MQTT message we used earlier.
+It's very important to use the `PATCH` verb to submit the message.
+A regular `PUT` won't do the trick.
+Here's the Building Block script that performs the call:

 ![image](/assets/2024-10-17/100.png)